 Further information.
 Please contact our customer support service to request further details about individual cookies used on our website.

 Disabling cookies.
 Most internet browsers are automatically set up to accept cookies, but you can set your browser to refuse a cookie by changing your browser security settings, or you can ask your browser to show you where a cookie has been set up.
 You may also be asked to consent to the use of certain cookies upon entering or registering on our website.
 Certain features on our website are only activated by the presence of a cookie so, if you do not accept certain cookies, our website might not work properly, and particular features of this website may not be available to you.
-You can find out more on how to disable/enable cookies by clicking here.

 Primary purposes.
 We will use information relating to you for five primary purposes: